cs11b137/aigenerators-list/README.md

 # A Curated List of AI Generators

 From art to business, generative AI is making waves across the globe.
 It's set to fundamentally reshape our society.
 Here's a curated list of AI generators covering text, image, video, music, and code generation.
-Think of it as your go-to directory for exploring these technologies and experimenting with their demos and products.
+Think of it as your go-to directory for exploring these emerging technologies.

 ## Table of Content
   - [🖼️ Image Generators](#image-generators)